8.3. Operational Security

 This section describes the management of various configurations within SIMP.

 SIMP baselines include configuration settings and Puppet modules.
-Currently,
+Currently supported baselines can be found in SIMP Community Edition (CE) 6.6.0.

 Each configuration item that is managed by a Puppet module has an RPM installed

-on the Puppet Master in the form of
+on the Puppet Server in the form of

 pupmod-name-x.x.x-x.
 This process